 Derived from release 4.0 of 2of12inf.
 Extended to include words appearing in 10-K documents that are not found in the original 2of12inf word list.
-In addition to providing a master word list, the dictionary includes statistics for word frequencies in all 10-Ks from 1994-2014 (including 10-X variants).
+In addition to providing a master word list, the dictionary includes statistics for word frequencies in all 10-Ks from 1994-2016 (including 10-X variants - see detailed documentation).
 The dictionary reports counts, proportion of total, average proportion per document, standard deviation of proportion per document, document count (i.e., number of documents containing at least one occurrence of the word), eight sentiment category identifiers, Harvard Word List identifier, number of syllables, and source for each word.
 The sentiment categories are: negative, positive, uncertainty, litigious, modal, constraining.
 Modal words are flagged as 1, 2 or 3, with 1 = Strong Modal, 2 = Moderate Modal, and 3 = Weak Modal.
 The other sentiment words are flagged with a number indicating the year in which they were added to the list.
 Detailed documentation appears here.

 As noted above, the Master Dictionary also tabulates all of the sentiment word lists.
 Each row in the Master Dictionary spreadsheet is a word.
 Sentiment word lists are identified by column, with members of the given set identified by non-zero entries.
 The non-zero entries represent the year in which the word was added to a given sentiment list.